 As a cost effective analytical solution, IBULyzers are in daily use at-line with both in-process and finished product samples at plants around the world with the backing some of the worlds largest beer brand owners.

 1. Present a degassed sample to the IBULyzer 2.
 Absorbance of pure iso-octane is measured 3.
 Sample is acidified and iso-octane is added in 1:2 ration 4.
 Extraction is promoted by forced aeration 5.
 Transfer for absorbance measurement at 275nm 6.
 Calculation of IBU and reporting of results 7.
 Cleaning cycle prevents cross-contamination

-Initially trialed with one of the worlds largest beer brand owners, the performance of the IBULyzer results confirmed calibration with expected manual values.
+Initially trialled with one of the world’s largest beer brand owners, the performance of the IBULyzer results confirmed calibration with expected manual values.
 Now rolled out globally, the IBULyzer continues to impress.